seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 the beginning of our file.
 We also import the seqan3::debug_stream which allows us to print various types in a nice formatted manner.

-In the beginning of the file we are defining our two sequences DNA sequences `first_seq` and `second_seq`.
+In the beginning of the file we are defining our two DNA sequences `s1` and `s2`.
 If you feel puzzled about what the `_dna4` suffix does we recommend to read the \ref tutorial_alphabets and
 \ref tutorial_ranges before.
 In line 16-17 we configure the alignment job with the most simplistic configuration possible.